 “Embodied Intent Boxing”

 With these concepts in mind, a more apt transliteration for the Chinese “形意拳” is Embodied Intent Boxing.
-Both of the documents sited above emphasize the mutually corresponding & interconnected nature of the mind within & body without.
+Both of the documents cited above emphasize the mutually corresponding & interconnected nature of the mind within & body without.
 Both emphasize the chain of procession from internal to external, from Mind to body.
 Both make the primacy of the mind, of the internal, quite clear as well.

 Another advantage of this transliteration is the way it allows for the more elaborated, detailed concepts of Xingyi’s Theory to be linked back to the name.
 “Embodied Intent,” leaves the door open for later structural & meditative ideas as harmonizing or Threading Into One.